 In the United Kingdom, it was lawyers, not medical professionals, who first appreciated that a mother who killed her baby was temporarily mentally disturbed.
 The crime of infanticide was introduced into law in England and Wales in 1922, and later amended in the Infanticide Act of 1938 [87; 88].
 This law states that a mother who kills her own child can be charged with a lesser offence of infanticide, not murder.
 Murder, if proved, must be punished by a prison sentence.
 This only covers the killing of an infant younger than 12 months of age and does not extend to other individuals [10].
-At least 20 other countries with infanticide laws have followed the British precedent, including Australia, Canada, Germany, India, Japan, and the Philippines [236].

 Given the rigidity with which the legal system in the United States views mental illness, infanticide becomes legally challenging.
 By the time a case of infanticide reaches trial, the mother's mental status has usually improved and is no longer psychotic.
 An aggressive prosecutor can make it appear as though the psychosis was fabricated to cover up the crime.
 In many cases, there are inadequate records to support the mother's claim that she did not know what she was doing and that she killed her child, "in a fit of insanity, which has since passed" [8].
-However, change may be coming to the United States.
-In 2018, a law was passed in Illinois (PA 100-0574) to recognize postpartum illness as a factor in criminal cases [237].
-This law makes PPD and postpartum psychosis mitigating factors in sentencing.

 The public understandably finds infanticide repugnant and incomprehensible.
 Without proper instruction from the judge at trial and without a specific law to guide jurisprudence in cases of infanticide, it is difficult for a jury to acquit a mother when an infant has been killed.
 However, given the media focus on cases of infanticide, some guilty verdicts have been overturned in the Court of Appeals.
 There may be a tendency toward leniency developing in the United States; however, mothers in the United States who commit infanticide may face the death penalty [89].
 In a case study of 24 infanticide cases in the United States in which postpartum psychosis was the defense, 33% of defendants were found not guilty by reason of insanity, 17% were given probation, and 42% were incarcerated, with 8% sentenced to life in prison [87].
-The laws in the United States that govern insanity pleas and infanticide remain inconsistent, differing from state to state [88; 89; 90].
-The DSM-5 includes the diagnosis of major depressive disorder "with peripartum onset"
+The laws in the United States that govern insanity pleas and infanticide remain inconsistent, differing from state to state [88; 89; 901.
+The lack of formal DSM-5-TR diagnostic criteria for postpartum psychiatric disorders contributes to disparate treatment under the law [89; 91].
+Judges, without precedents to follow, generally attempt to give broad latitude to infanticide defendants [8].